 Visual Breaks for Easy Skimming

-No one likes long walls of texts.
-So, add visual breaks makes your newsletter inviting and easy to skim.
+No one likes long walls of text.
+So, adding visual elements in newsletters makes your newsletter inviting and easy to read.

 Break content into digestible chunks using headers, add images, or dividers.
 Use white space generously to enhance readability and focus.

-- Design for readability by inserting dividers between sections;
+- Use section dividers.
+Design for readability by inserting dividers between sections;

-- Use, bullet points, pull quotes or callouts to emphasize key points;
+- Break down text.
+Use, bullet points, pull quotes or callouts to emphasize key points;

-- Add icons to visually summarize newsletter ideas without extra text.
+- Use emojis and icons.
+Add icons to visually summarize newsletter ideas without extra text.

 Have a look at the following email by Rebel Rabbit.
-They’ve used dividers, images, and boxed layout, together in a single email as visual breaks.
+They’ve used dividers, images, and boxed layouts, together in a single email as visual breaks.

 Interactive Elements